-After using load banks for generator testing and completing a comprehensive test, you will have better confidence in your backup power systems.
+After completing a comprehensive generator load bank test and equipment commissioning, you will have better confidence in your backup power systems.
 Testing validates your critical backup systems will perform should an unexpected power failure occur.

 ComRent’s team of load bank experts helps ensure successful load testing of your data center generators.
 We provide a complimentary consultation to review your project and propose the right load bank solution to meet your requirements.
 Contact us today.